For the Birds! Greenpoint at P.S. 110 The Monitor School

 - Students were introduced to the diverse urban wildlife that exists in their own communities by exploring their local parks and green spaces.

-- Students helped to plant approximately 300 native plant species in McGolrick Park and a total of 302 native plants in the habitat garden at P.S.
+- Students helped to plant approximately 300 native plants in McGolrick Park and a total of 302 native plants in the habitat garden at P.S.
 110.

 Greenpoint students install bird-friendly plants at school (Greenpoint Star, June 14, 2016)